Bethany Lily April Flaunts Assets As She Spills Out Of Impossibly Tiny Bikini

 Bethany wore a full face of makeup that complimented her fair complexion in the snapshots, including a light pink lipgloss, light eyeshadow, mascara, sculpted eyebrows, blush and bronzer, and foundation.
 What stole the show, however, was her famous assets, which she showed off in a minuscule two-piece bikini set.

 The stunner’s bikini top featured two thin straps that tied around her neck and was designed with a white, pink, and brown tricolor stripe pattern.
-The swimsuit bra also featured tiny triangular cups that struggled to contain Bethany’s full-figured assets as they exposed an ample amount of cleavage, underboob, and sideboob.
+The swimsuit top also featured tiny triangular cups that struggled to contain Bethany’s full-figured assets as they exposed an ample amount of cleavage, underboob, and sideboob.

-The model paired the revealing top with matching bikini bottoms.
-The briefs barely provided coverage as they were designed in a Brazilian-style cut that left little to the imagination.
+The model paired the revealing top with matching bikini bottoms that barely provided coverage as they were designed in a Brazilian-style cut that left little to the imagination.
 Meanwhile, the bottoms high-waisted straps flaunted Bethany’s curvaceous figure, particularly her hips and tiny midriff.
 Bethany did not opt to accessorize the eye-catching beachside look.

-She did not indicate where she was photographed exactly, but in the post’s caption she engaged with her followers by jokingly stating that her bathing suit “might of shrunk in the wash.”
+She did not indicate where she was photographed exactly, but in the post’s caption, she engaged with her followers by jokingly stating that her bathing suit “might of shrunk in the wash.”

 The sizzling slideshow was met with instant widespread approval from many of Bethany’s fans and accumulated more than 27,000 likes after just the first half-hour of going live.
 Additionally, more than 900 fans took to the comments section to shower the beauty with compliments on her looks, her swimsuit, and her killer curves.